Programme/Approved Electives for 2023/24

 In this module you will consider a broad range of biological issues facing society today and how scientific research is addressing those issues.
 The module will be taught via a series of seminars given by invited speakers from within and outside of the University, each of whom will be an expert in their field.
-After each seminar you will then have an opportunity to discuss what you have heard with your peers and to decide what question will be addressed in the relevant summary.
-You will summarise, via a 1000 critical literature review, two of the topics of your choice and then present a synthesis where you will identify the themes, concepts, challenges and solutions that might connect your chosen topics.
+After each seminar you will have an opportunity to discuss what you have heard with your peers and to decide what question will be addressed in the relevant summary.
 This means that you will have control over the assessment of the module in a unique way.
 You will also be able to develop your information retrieval skills to locate relevant peer-reviewed literature and to prepare a brief, referenced summary of the topic of the week .
-Developing higher level study skills like critical thinking and synthesis will be very useful as you progress from level 5 onto level 6.
-This module will give you the transferable employability skills of being able to work in a group to refine a topic, to carry out research into the topic via the published literature and to synthesise the information into a concise report.
+This module will give you the transferrable employability skills of being able to work in a group to refine a topic, to carry out research into the topic via the published literature and to synthesise the information into a concise report.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/lsc-20074/lists